martinn/repoblame/README.md

 Usage: repoblame [OPTIONS]

 Options:
-  -p, --path <PATH>  Path to a git repository folder (specify a non-root folder if wanting to analyze a subfolder only) -h, --help         Print help
+  -p, --path <PATH>
+          Path to a git repository folder (specify a non-root folder if wanting to analyze a subfolder only) --include-binary
+          Include binary files in the blame stats (excluded by default) -e, --exclude-by-extension <EXCLUDE_BY_EXTENSION>...
+          Optional list of file extension(s) to exclude from the blame stats.
+Example: --exclude-by-extension lock json -h, --help
+          Print help
+  -V, --version
-  -V, --version      Print version
+          Print version
 ```

 ## Disclaimer